 Request a fraud alert be placed in your file and a victim's statement asking that creditors call you before opening any new accounts.
 Ask for a free copy of your credit report (if inaccurate due to fraud).
-Ask that any inquiries from companies holding fraudulent accounts in your name be removed.
+Ask that inquiries to the fraud be removed.
 Order credit report again in 2 - 3 months to check for new activity and annually thereafter.